 Most people run low in one or more of these nutrients.

 Some people may even be low in enzymes that make amino acids into tyrosine too.

 To sum it up, the only way at this time to know if you will benefit from L-tyrosine is to actually try it.

 A good friend and colleague of mine got me interested in taking amino acids for mood.

 She had taken the Brain Health Assessment quiz from Dr. Amen, a world-recognized expert in brain health.
 Her experience from there was pretty impactful.

 My assessment showed that tryptophan, vitamins, and minerals would be helpful in improving my brain health.

 This was great because adding tryptophan helps to make more serotonin, a calming and mood-boosting neurotransmitter.

 So, I gave that a try and felt a lot better quickly.
-I felt calmer, relaxed, my thoughts were less intense a lot of the time.
+I felt calmer and relaxed, my thoughts were less intense almost all of the time.